MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 What the command does:

 * Creates new workflow file: *.github/workflows/\<workflow-name>.yml*; the name of the file will contain the name of your App Service.
 * Fetches a publish profile with secrets for your App Service and add it as a GitHub as a secret.
-The name of the secret will start with AZUREAPPSERVICE_PUBLISHPROFILE.
+The name of the secret will start with AZUREAPPSERVICE_PUBLISHPROFILE_.
 This secret is referenced in the workflow file.

 **Step 2.** Get the details of a source control deployment configuration with the [az webapp deployment source show][5] command.